wp-plugins/heyyou/readme.txt

 	* Super customizable, use built in output (easy for beginners - or PHP functions for manual/custom outputs)
 * custom media library (grid thumbnails)
 * media library categories
-* Dynamic Page Meta Feilds (for things like having a featured image's "Photo Credit" meta feild) (Eaiser to use than Wordpress's custom feilds)
+* Dynamic Page Meta Fields (for things like having a featured image's "Photo Credit" meta field) (Easier to use than Wordpress's custom fields)
 * TinyMCE: simplifier, reduces TinyMCE buttons to single row

 * Creates "Sub-Admin" and "Client" user types
 * Options to:
-	* Add seondary blurb
+	* Add secondary blurb
 	* Add Twitter / Facebook plugin
-	* Configure which metaboxes user types have access to and receive by default (hidding client unessisary metaboxes like Wordpress News and Plugin Widget Feed)
+	* Configure which metaboxes user types have access to and receive by default (hiding client unnecessary metaboxes like Wordpress News and Plugin Widget Feed)
 	* Adding a (visually attractive) under construction "Notice" banner to site
-	* Edit Admin Menu / Navigations (to remove menu items like "Tools" or "Links" if unrelevant for your theme)
+	* Edit Admin Menu / Navigations (to remove menu items like "Tools" or "Links" if irrelevant for your theme)
 	* Edit main <meta> keyword/description
 	* Setup database-to-email backup
-	* (TinyMCE) Add dynamic styles to tinymce via easy to use GUI (ie: add "Blue Italic" to your themes styled drop down)
+	* (TinyMCE) Add dynamic styles to TinyMCE via easy to use GUI (i.e.: add "Blue Italic" to your themes styled drop down)
-	* Include <scipts> via check-box for technologies (like Lightbox, Mootools, Attachments)
+	* Include <scripts> via check-box for technologies (like Lightbox, Mootools, Attachments)
 * *& much much more.. (documentation still being written)*

 **On Front-End:**